harrislapiroff/chromamine.com/src/posts/modifying-3d-prints.md

     ![The two cylindrical objects pictured earlier, now slotted around the arms of a ceramic toilet paper holder.
 They extend the length of the holder and a roll of toilet paper sits at the end, about an inch further out than it would without the extenders.](../media/modifying-3d-prints/tp-extenders-2.jpg)
 {% endimagegrid %}

-There's an in between option: Finding a design close to your needs and modifying it.
-Some designs are made for this – they're "parametric."
-You open them in particular software, enter the specific measurements or tweak the specific features, and export a model customized to your needs.
-But even with models that aren't designed this way, there's space for a lot of customization.
+There's also an option between the premade and the fully bespoke: Finding a design close to your needs and modifying it.
 I recently downloaded [this design for pantry bag clips][clips].
 They're excellent — durable and secure[^1].
 But I wanted them to stick to my fridge so I could always find them when needed.
 I do most of my designing in [OpenSCAD][], a coding based 3D modeling environment.
 I wrote this code to add a cavity to the clip where I could insert magnets:

 [clips]: https://www.printables.com/model/229538-print-in-place-bag-clip-2-parametric/
 [OpenSCAD]: https://openscad.org/